intel/neural-compressor/neural_compressor/compression/pruner/model_slim/README.md

 </a>
 </div>

-  The demostrating figure above shows how we execute the slim process for FFN. (a) shows an FFN initial status with the second linear layer's input channel pruned. (b) shows projecting the sparse channel indice to the first layer's output channels.
+  The demostrating figure above shows how we execute the slim process for FFN.
+In three sub-figures, **row number and column number refers to output channels and input channels respectively**. (a) shows an FFN initial status with the second linear layer's input channel pruned. (b) shows projecting the sparse channel indice to the first layer's output channels.
 The channel with same index takes the same color, and white channels means their weights are pruned to be zero.
 Finally, in (c), we remove sparse channel in both linear layers and obtain two dense linear layers.

   This leads to no change for model's accuracy, but can obtain a significant acceleration for model's inference, because the transformer models' FFN parts take nearly 50% of entire computing overhead.
 Thus, compressing weights in feed forward network is really useful.